hjalmar15/TowerDefense/README.md

 You also get a reward for each wave that starts.
 You can then use the rewards to buy towers.
 There are three different towers which all have their unique attributes:
 - Bomber: Medium speed, damage and range
-- Shooter: High speed, low damage and range
+- Shooter: High speed, low damage and range.
+Shoots all creeps in range simultaneously.
 - Sniper: Slow speed, high damage and range but expensive

 # Ath skipta um mynd af réttum stats!!!!!